 What is the average premium for homeowners insurance?

 The National Association of Insurance Commissioners (NAIC) reports the average premium for homeowners insurance is $1,192.
+However, the cost of homeowners insurance varies by state.

 Who offers the best homeowners insurance?